INTERVIEW: Mrunal Thakur: I Want People To Talk About My Films Rather Than Being Trolled

 Q. So, you don't want to be a part of out-and-out commercial films?

-A. "'Love Sonia' wasn't a commercial film.
-I haven't yet realized what a commercial film is.
+A. 'Love Sonia' wasn't a commercial film.
+I haven't yet realised what a commercial film is.
 'Article 15' is also a commercial film where they are in the real space and at the same time, they have done commercially well.
 I don't understand the criteria on which a film is declared a 'hit' or 'super-hit'.

 I have seen most of the films which the critics don't have good things to say about, also crossing 100 crore.
-So, I am still trying to understand and figure out what the word 'commercial' or a 'hit' or a 'flop' means."
+So, I am still trying to understand and figure out what the word 'commercial' or a 'hit' or a 'flop' means.

 'I Want To Do A Comedy But There Should Be Logic To It'

-Q. What about doing a film where content isn't the king but it has a big name is attached to it?
+Q. What about doing a film where content isn't the king but it has a big name attached to it?

-Before the film, I was unaware about what 'Batla House' was all about.
+Before the film, I was unaware of what 'Batla House' was all about.
 I didn't know what happened in that encounter.
-To be very honest, after my research I found out there were a bunch of bomb-blast series happening and after the encounter, they just stopped.
+To be very honest, after my research, I found out there was a bunch of bomb-blast series happening and after the encounter, they just stopped.
 I felt that I should do this film.
-There are many people like me in Mumbai and various cities who were not aware about this incident."
+There are many people like me in Mumbai and various cities who were not aware of this incident.

-'My Generation Actors Do Not Have The Opportunity To Makes Mistakes'
+'My Generation Actors Do Not Have The Opportunity To Make Mistakes'

-Q. With the bridge gaping down between commercial and the content-driven cinema, do you feel you are blessed to be a part of two big films where you were not just reduced to a glam factor?
+Q. With the bridge gaping down between commercial and content-driven cinema, do you feel you are blessed to be a part of two big films where you were not just reduced to a glam factor?

 Initially, people told me how I could be a part of a film which had an item number (Saki Saki) and I just told them to relax.
 When I personally watched the film, I felt that Nora's character in the film was very important to the script.
-It's just not me but also Nora's fans who will come and watch the film, which also allows this film just not only be in the real space but also balances it commercially."
+It's just not me but also Nora's fans who will come and watch the film, which also allows this film just not only be in the real space but also balances it commercially.

-Q. From an actor's perspective, is it easy or difficult for you to be non-judgmental about the characters that you play, especially when it's modeled on a real-life person?
+Q. From an actor's perspective, is it easy or difficult for you to be non-judgmental about the characters that you play, especially when it's modelled on a real-life person?
 What's the head-space like?

 When the series of bomb-blasts happened, it was very important for me to convince that whatever my character is going to play is something that I feel as Mrunal also.
 I don't want to do films with which I don't connect.
-I don't want to fool my audience."
+I don't want to fool my audience.

 'You Cannot Leave Your Characters Behind'